Triple Crown of Motorsport: IndyCar racing

-Of all variations of the IndyCar Triple Crown, only five drivers have achieved the feat over their career, with Al Unser the only one to achieve it in a single season.
+Of all variations of the IndyCar Triple Crown, only six drivers have achieved the feat over their career, namely Bobby Unser, A. J. Foyt, Al Unser, Johnny Rutherford, Danny Sullivan and Rick Mears, with Al Unser the only one to achieve it in a single season, 1978.

+NASCAR

+The Triple Crown of NASCAR includes the Daytona 500, the Coca-Cola 600, and the Southern 500.
+This crown has been won by several drivers, namely Jeff Gordon, Jimmie Johnson, Darrell Waltrip, David Pearson, Dale Earnhardt, and Kevin Harvick.
+Many drivers have come close to winning the crown with second-place finishes in the third event, such as Denny Hamlin (Charlotte 2010 and 2012), Dale Earnhardt Jr. (Darlington 2014), Kyle Busch (Daytona 2019), Tony Stewart (Daytona 2004 and 2008), Matt Kenseth (Darlington 2006 and 2015), Bobby Allison (Charlotte 1971, 1972, 1975, and 1982), Cale Yarborough (Charlotte 1968), Mark Martin (Daytona 2007), and Bill Elliott (Daytona 1990 and 1992).

 NHRA

 The term is often used during the season in the National Hot Rod Association to refer to its three most prestigious races, the Winternationals, the U.S. Nationals, and the Finals.
 The Winternationals is the event that kicks off the NHRA season, held during the second weekend in February, the U.S. Nationals is often called "The oldest, richest, and most prestigious race in the NHRA," and carries the largest purse of any event on the schedule, and the Auto Club Finals at Pomona are held to mark the end of the NHRA season.

 Both the Winternationals, and the Auto Club Finals are held on the same track, Auto Club Raceway at Pomona, while the U.S. Nationals has been held at Lucas Oil Raceway in Indianapolis since 1961 (prior to that, the race was held on a now demolished track in Detroit).
 By far, the person with the most Triple Crown wins in his division is 16-time funny car champion John Force.